TakoData/QueryFilter/README.md

 # Query Filter
-A set of models for filtering out queries that the Tako API won't be able to serve.
+This library wraps a set of models that predict whether Tako will be able to serve a given query.
-Handles pulling
+It handles downloading the models from Hugging Face, as well as providing a simple API for filtering queries.

 ## Table of Contents